vosdyh/ITcore2sim/README.md

 2. Open `index.html` directly in your browser.

 ## Built With
-This project was "proudly" developed using:
+This project was "proudly", though entirely developed using:
 * Claude-fable-5
 * Gemini-3.1-pro-preview
 * Gemini-3.1-Pro